meena-rathi/expensestracker/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 React-Router-DOM is a library for managing routing and navigation in React applications.

+Axios is a promise-based HTTP client for making requests and handling responses in JavaScript applications.

+React Chart.js 2: The React wrapper for Chart.js, used to integrate and display the pie chart.
+Chart.js: A JavaScript library that renders charts, such as the pie chart used in TaskFlow.
+ReactDOM is a library that provides methods to render React components into the DOM and manage the lifecycle of those components.